 Speakers scheduled to head the sessions include Deke McClelland, HP’s Ross Allen, Adobe’s Peder Engrob, Macromedia’s Jon Harris, Macworld magazine’s editor-in-chief Jason Snell and many others.

-Web site to register or for more information.
+Visit the Web site to register or for more information.

 Macworld UK and MacCentral.com are both owned by IDG.